 - 7. Select either the SimMan 3G Amputation or Gunshot Arm with Arm Adapter and Adapter Screw.

-- 8. Unscrew the Adapter Screw.

-- 9. Insert arm into shoulder bracket.

-- a.
-Tighten arm bolt to secure.

-b. push down the arm bolt.

-- 11. Attach tube to desired blood port.

-- 12. Tighten screw to adjust range of arm motion with a screwdriver.
+Assemble the adapter screw as shown. - 8.
+Attach the arm adapter to the adapter screw. - 9.
+Insert arm into shoulder bracket. - 10. a.
+Lift up the arm bolt during insertion and then release the arm bolt to secure. - b.
+Tighten arm bolt to secure. - 11.
+Attach the tube to the desired blood port. - 12.
+Tighten the screw to adjust the gap between the arm and the manikin.
+Ensure that the arm adapter does not rotate inside the arm.